The Minimum Viable Spiritual Practice

 I used to meditate for two hours every day.
 Now I do thirty minutes.

-This isn't a confession.
-It's not a story about giving up or scaling back because life got in the way.
-It's the opposite: after twenty years of practice, I finally figured out what actually matters.
+This isn't a confession or a story about giving up.
+After twenty years of practice, I finally figured out what actually matters.
 And it turns out, a lot of what I was doing was noise.

-Here's what I kept—and what I do with the silence afterward.
+What I kept - and what I do with the silence afterward - might surprise you.

 The Myth of More